Updated May 11, 2023

-Titles here are assigned using main arguments as “ Km per distance” and x-axis as “km and y-axis as “ count” (labels) and the parameter col is for adding colors to the bar( either in hexadecimal or RGB format) also care should be taken number of bars should be equal to the number of colours assigned in character vector if not the colors get repeated, density is for shading lines on the bars.
-Titles and labels can be modified and added for the bar charts.
+Titles here are assigned using main arguments as “ Km per distance”, and x-axis as “km and y-axis as “ count” (labels) and the parameter col is for adding colors to the bar( either in hexadecimal or RGB format). also, care should be taken a number of bars should be equal to the number of colours assigned in the character vector; if not, the colors get repeated, density is for shading lines on the bars.
+Titles and labels can be modified and added to the bar charts.

 The following example plots kilometer per count using different parameters.